migtools/mig-operator/docs/usage/CompatibleOCPVersions.md

 ## Install version guidelines

- - OpenShift 3.7 - 4.5
+ - **OpenShift 3.7 - 4.5**
-  - Install MTC 1.5.1 or newer MTC 1.5.x
+   - Install latest MTC 1.5.x

- - OpenShift 4.6+
+ - **OpenShift 4.6+**
    - Install MTC 1.6.x+
    - Use this as the control cluster (where mig-controller and mig-ui are installed)

-_Note_ that MTC 1.6.x and MTC 1.5.1 are designed to be compatible when MTC 1.6.x is the control cluster (e.g. the cluster where mig-controller and mig-ui runs).
+_Note_: MTC 1.6.x and MTC 1.5.1 are designed to be compatible when MTC 1.6.x is the control cluster (e.g. the cluster where mig-controller and mig-ui runs).

-# Incompatibilities
+## Incompatibilities

 Due to the switchover from v1beta1 to v1 CRD API in recent versions of OpenShift: